imedboumalek/flutter_system_ringtones/README.md

 # flutter_system_ringtones

-An Android & iOS plugin to retrieve a list of system ringtones using native API's
+An Android & iOS (WIP) plugin to dynamically retrieve a list of system sounds using native API's

 ## Getting Started